 Leprosy: Causes, symptoms, diagnosis, treatment

-However, leprosy is actually not highly contagious.
-You can catch it only if you come into close and repeated contact with nose and mouth droplets from someone with untreated, severe leprosy.
+Leprosy can only be caught through close and repeated contact with nose and mouth droplets from someone with untreated, severe leprosy.
 Children are more likely to get leprosy than adults.

 What causes leprosy?

 Leprosy is caused by a slow-growing type of bacteria called Mycobacterium leprae (M. leprae).
 Leprosy is also known as Hansen's disease, after the scientist who discovered M. leprae in 1873.

 Leprosy primarily affects the skin and the nerves outside the brain and spinal cord, called the peripheral nerves.
 It may also strike the eyes and the thin tissue lining the inside of the nose.

 The main symptom of leprosy is disfiguring skin sores, lumps, or bumps that do not go away after several weeks or months.
 The skin sores are pale-coloured.

 Nerve damage can lead to:

 - Loss of feeling in the arms and legs